Long-time friends Jerrod and Bo sat down to talk about Eighth Grade, the Internet, and staying sane in a culture where everything ages like milk.

 Bo: I'm really happy for everybody.
-No, feel great.
-What about--this could maybe be relevant to people, I have no idea.
-I feel like we are sort of fundamentally different people in very deep dispositional ways.
+No, I feel great.
+What about—this could maybe be relevant to people, I have no idea.
+I feel like we are sort of fundamentally different people in very deep sort of dispositional ways.

-Jerrod: No, clearly.
-Our race, I don't even consider that, you mean, in a true way.
-There's so many differences.
+Jerrod: Our race, I don't even consider that, like in a true way, there's so many differences.

-Bo: I'm not going to talk for this part, you can just say you, I'm not—
+Bo: I'm not going to talk for this part, you can just say, I'm not—

 Bo: You always say that the differences between us—